zerodaycode/canyon-book/src/the_migrations.md

 *Make the developer's life easier*

-# Disclaimer
+## Disclaimer

-As you read at the beggining of this file, `Canyon` migrations are still an unstable feature.
+As you read at the beggining of this file, `Canyon` migrations are still an unstable and a baby feature.

-That's still code to rework in order to make them work as intended, and there's still mentioned features that aren't available for the `1.0.0` release.
+That's still code to rework in order to make them work as intended, and there's still mentioned features that aren't available for the `0.1.0` release.

-Those ones are altering the table name, and altering a column name.
+There are already a lot of things implemented, like change the table name, create tables, drop tables, changes columns datatypes, drop and add constraints, modify (create, alter or delete) sequences or identities, but no alter a column name.

-The first one has an easy implementation, and will be released soon.
-The second one it's a little more tricky, but will be released *ASAP*
+Also, some of the mentioned above are ready for `PostgreSQL` databases, but no for `MSSQL` ones.
+If `Canyon` encounters some action after detecting changes in the entities that should be processed for the Microsoft's database engine, a `todo!()` panic will be raised.

+Remember that you are able to disable migrations for a whole datasource in the configuration file, to avoid those kind of situations.

 Also please, remember the limitation of having one annotated entity with `#[canyon_entity]` per file.
-This is a restriction imposed because how the migrations works, and what `Canyon` needs in order to know and relate the data for every entity managed in your program, compilation after compilation, because, if they are modified, `Canyon` has to update them in the database to make everything works correctly, and that's not an easy-to-do job.
+This is a restriction imposed because how the migrations works, and what `Canyon` needs in order to know and relate the data for every entity managed in your program, compilation after compilation, because, if they are modified, `Canyon` has to update them in the database to make everything works correctly.